Darwin Wetland Cruises on Corroboree Billabong with Wetland Cruises (May to October)

 Our jocular Wetland Cruises guide Evan — better known locally we’re told as ‘Evo’ — gently noses our flat-bottom boat in towards the bank of Corroboree Billabong.

-‘There he is…’ Evo says quietly beneath his breath, pointing to a spot amongst the stems of the emerald-green sacred lotus plants that line the edge of this wild waterway.
-I scan the bank intently but fail to find ‘him’.
+‘There he is…’, Evo says quietly beneath his breath, pointing to a spot amongst the stems of the emerald-green sacred lotus plants that line the edge of this wild waterway.
+I scan the bank intently, but fail to find ‘him’.
 There’s much excitement in the boat though, as others are more successful.
 Evo gently reminds everyone not to crowd to one side.
 The last thing we want to do is end up in the drink with the Northern Territory’s fiercest predator — the saltwater crocodile.

 After a quick break and final pickups at the friendly Corroboree Park Tavern (home incidentally to a massive penned saltie named Brutus, who according to the pub’s website, enjoys the odd chainsaw for breakfast), we head off the main drag towards the billabong itself.

 The reverse is true however for juvenile crocodiles.
 As a baby croc, everyone wants a piece of you, literally, including turtles, barramundi, birds of prey and other crocodiles.
-But if you can make it through the minefield that is crocodile adolescence, you can expect a long and happy life.
+If you can make it through the minefield that is crocodile adolescence, you can expect a long and happy life.

 These Darwin wetland cruises on Corroboree Billabong run for around 2.5 hours, and include a delicious lunch of cold meats and salad.
 With an average of six or seven crocodile sightings per cruise, this is an Aussie adventure that will hold the interest of just about any age group.

-For a Top End wilderness experience that’s an easy trip from the big smoke, these Darwin wetland cruises on Corroboree Billabong are a must.
+For a Top End wilderness experience that’s an easy trip from the big smoke, these Darwin wetland cruises on Corroboree Billabong are a must-do.